 Expert post-graduate surgery training in caring for the critically ill and injured

-The two-year Hurley Trauma Fellowship is a joint collaboration between Hurley Medical Center and the Michigan State University-College of Human Medicine.
+The one-year Hurley Trauma Fellowship is a joint collaboration between Hurley Medical Center and the Michigan State University-College of Human Medicine.
 The fellowship is designed to train post-graduate surgeons in all phases of the care of the critically ill and injured surgical patient, while meeting all of the requirements for certification by the Residency Review Committee.
 It prepares the fellow to function with advanced skills suited for either an academic or clinical career.

 Hurley Level 1 Trauma Center